School of Medicine

 Experimental Neuropsychologist & Research Consultant, Med/Infectious Diseases

-Current Role at Stanford The research we conduct focuses on the cognitive neuroscience of chronic infection-related diseases, such as Chronic Fatigue Syndrome, Chronic Lyme Disease, some types of Epilepsy, Multiple Sclerosis, Encelphalitis, Meningitis and others.
-We are exploring cognitive impairment in neurologically healthy and impaired participants to develop neuropsychological models of how infectious disease can produce cognitive impairment.
+Current Role at Stanford The research we conduct focuses on the cognitive neuroscience of chronic infection-related diseases.
+We are currently exploring how the brain represents fatigue, post-exertional malaise and cognitive impairment in Chronic Fatigue Syndrome.
+With neurologically healthy and impaired participants, one prominent goal is to develop neuropsychological models of how infectious disease can produce cognitive impairment.
 Using a combination of Clinical Neuropsychiatric techniques, Neuropsychological testing and Electroencephalographic (EEG) measurement, we relate functional brain dynamics to patient symptoms in real time.